mattermost/notices/README.md

 - **Client Type** (desktop, web, all): default "all" if not specified.
 Mobile client targeting is not supported yet.

-- **Desktop Version** (see [cheat sheet](https://docs.google.com/document/d/1aqBGdeNeOqB8OQQivgBA7avTL2yngE4QEBapSmH3hrE/edit?ts=5f7752c9%5C#heading=h.3rfcbukbair) for syntax): default all if not specified.
+- **Desktop Version**: Default "all" if not specified.

-- **Server Version** (see [cheat sheet](https://docs.google.com/document/d/1aqBGdeNeOqB8OQQivgBA7avTL2yngE4QEBapSmH3hrE/edit?ts=5f7752c9%5C#heading=h.j2dh2p8pljjh) for syntax): default "all" if not specified.
+- **Server Version**: Default "all" if not specified.
 Only server versions v5.28 and later can be targeted.
 If targeting cloud instances with your notice, the server version condition is ignored.

-- **Display Date** (see [cheat sheet](https://docs.google.com/document/d/1aqBGdeNeOqB8OQQivgBA7avTL2yngE4QEBapSmH3hrE/edit?ts=5f7752c9%5C#heading=h.ytgiix2d4t2o) for syntax): default "all" if not specified.
+- **Display Date**: Default "all" if not specified.

-- **Instance Type** (see [cheat sheet](https://docs.google.com/document/d/1aqBGdeNeOqB8OQQivgBA7avTL2yngE4QEBapSmH3hrE/edit?ts=5f7752c9%5C#heading=h.xmdvclunh3tg) for syntax): default "both" if not specified.
+- **Instance Type**: Default "both" if not specified.

-- **Server Configuration**: Not available yet.
+- **Server Configuration**: If server configuration settings match specific values.

 - **User Account Configuration**: Not available yet.